petyaracz/Racz2024rules/Readme.md

 coplayer who reverses the typical distribution.
 We can tune the MGL to better fit participant responses by using data from the participant’s interaction with the coplayer and updating each MGL rule based on participant choices during this interaction.
+This improves on the accuracy of an MGL that builds new rules on training data that incorporates the verbs in the interaction directly.

 The morphological convergence experiment is unusual in how much it showcases English irregular inflectional morphology.
 In reality, the